SkillsFundingAgency/das-courses-api/README.md

 ## Requirements

-DotNet Core 2.2 and any supported IDE for DEV running.
+- DotNet Core 2.2 and any supported IDE for DEV running.
+- *If you are not wishing to run the in memory database then*
-SQL Server database.
+- SQL Server database.
-Azure Storage Account
+- Azure Storage Account

 ## About